Rank each group of compounds from most reactive to least reactive... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Rank each group of compounds from most reactive to least reactive toward electrophilic aromatic substitution: b.
-1-chloro-2,4-dinitrobenzene, 2,4-dinitrophenol, 1-methyl-2,4-dinitrobenzene
+Rank each group of compounds from most reactive to least reactive toward electrophilic aromatic substitution: e. p-methylnitrobenzene, 2-chloro-1-methyl-4-nitrobenzene, 1-methyl-2,4-dinitrobenzene, p-chloromethylbenzene

 Verified Solution